 PREBLE STREET ANTI-TRAFFICKING SERVICES

-Preble Street Anti-Trafficking Services (ATS) paves the way foward to healing, growth, self-sufficiency, and a life free from coercion and exploitation.
+Preble Street Anti-Trafficking Services (ATS) paves the way forward to healing, growth, self-sufficiency, and a life free from coercion and exploitation.

 Since 2013, Preble Street ATS and its partners have provided services to women and men, transgender individuals, and children who have been forced into all types of human trafficking — people who have been forced to perform a variety of work — including prostitution, domestic services, agricultural and restaurant work — through sexual, physical, and/or psychological violence.
 All here in Maine.

 The Anti-Trafficking Services client-centered, empowerment philosophy provides access to services and information, helps survivors understand those services, and supports survivors.
 In addition to facilitating healing and growth, Anti-Trafficking Services promotes individual and systemic justice, working with clients to ensure they have choices, including access to the following services:

 - Mental health and substance use disorder counseling

 - Access to public benefits and community resources

 Laborers, many of them immigrants, with little to no pay or unsafe working conditions.